There is nothing quite like artisanal concrete. Hand Crafted in America.

-Trueform Concrete’s Guide to DIY Countertop Resurfacing
+Trueform Concrete’s Step-by-Step Guide to DIY Countertop Resurfacing

 Have your concrete countertops seen better days?
 Resurfacing countertops is much easier than it seems.
 Conquer your concrete resealing project today with our helpful how-to guide.